maxtoroq/maxtoroq.github.io/DbExtensions/index.md

 title: DbExtensions — The SQL framework for .NET
 ---

-DbExtensions is a data-access API with a strong focus on **query composition, granularity and code aesthetics**.
+DbExtensions is a data-access framework with a strong focus on **query composition, granularity and code aesthetics**.
 It supports both POCO and dynamic (untyped) mapping.

 Querying with SqlSet
 --------------------